 Why then is not every geological formation and every strata full of such intermediate links?
 Geology assuredly does not reveal any such finely-graduated organic chain; and this, perhaps, is the most obvious and serious objection which can be urged against my theory.

-A variant of this view – espoused by nearly all academics who profess a Christian faith, despite its failure – is that God ‘guided’ the process of evolution by natural selection, or that the Big Bang resulted in a universe so finely tuned that even without divine guidance evolution was able to produce the world we live in now, that, science reveals, being how God chose to do it.
+A variant of this view – espoused by nearly all academics who profess a Christian faith, despite its failure – is that God ‘guided’ the process of evolution by natural selection, or that the Big Bang resulted in a universe so finely tuned that even without divine guidance evolution was able to produce the world we live in now.
+That, science reveals, is how God chose to achieve his purpose.
 ‘Evolution is the method by which the Universe became self-aware,’ as palaeontologist Simon Conway-Morris put it.
 If an academic advanced any story which did not make God quite so invisible and unnecessary he would lose his position.
 Or in the words of physicist/theologian John Polkinghorne, ‘Creation [was] allowed by its Creator “to make itself,’ argues physicist/theologian John Polkinghorne.
 Academically, such views are tolerated because they do not challenge the standard, atheistic view of the world and leave God as an optional extra; he plays no discernible role.
 Even though theologians pretend otherwise, scientists and laymen alike know that ‘creation’ means doing what nature itself cannot do.